Show Filters

 Understanding Enterprise Cost Reduction

-While no two cost-reduction efforts are exactly alike, they often follow a similar high-level approach.
+While no two enterprise cost reduction (ECR) efforts are exactly alike, they often follow a similar high-level approach.
 At ScottMadden, we break it down into four key phases: identify, design, implement, and sustain.

 Phase 1 – Identify: Setting the Foundation

-The first step in any successful ECR initiative is the identify phase.
+The first step in any successful ECR initiative is the identify phase, which functions as a comprehensive cost reduction opportunity assessment.
 How much do we need to reduce costs?
 What are our most significant savings opportunities?
-While it might seem straightforward to apply a blanket reduction—such as “10% from each department”—we believe a more strategic approach is crucial.
-Poorly designed targets lead to confusion and actions that are uncoordinated at best or conflicting at worst.
+While it might seem straightforward to apply a blanket reduction—such as “10% from each department”—we believe a more strategic approach is crucial for enterprise cost management.
+Poorly designed targets lead to confusion and uncoordinated actions at best or conflicting actions at worst.

 Instead, establishing targets based on informed comparisons, whether internally or externally driven, is key.
+This strategic benchmarking approach enables companies to compare supplier cost reduction tools and evaluate cost efficiency strategies across the entire enterprise.
 For example:

 2. Performance Benchmarking: Set goals based on performance metrics that can be externally benchmarked.

-Understanding the gap between current and desired performance is essential for generating buy-in and driving communications throughout the process.
-But while benchmarking is helpful to inform decision-making, it is no substitute for executive-level strategic alignment.
-This can come about in various ways, and we’ve facilitated strategy sessions and interactive simulations, where leaders can work through realistic cost challenges.
+Understanding the gap between current and desired performance is crucial for generating buy-in and driving effective communication throughout the process.
+However, while benchmarking helps inform decision-making, it is no substitute for executive-level strategic alignment to ensure effective enterprise cost management.
+This can occur in various ways, and we’ve facilitated strategy sessions and interactive simulations where leaders can work through realistic cost challenges and evaluate cost reduction tools and platforms.

 For example, take a decision to electrify a company’s fleet of vehicles.
 ScottMadden would facilitate strategic sessions with leadership to assess the pros and cons of the decision and simulate how the transition to electric vehicles could impact the company’s operations.
 Through this, the leaders can determine if the savings sufficiently outweigh the tangible and intangible costs of the decision.